 Texas Coalition for Excellence in Higher Education

 A fundamental concern confronting higher education in Texas is inappropriate political interventions in the governance of our universities.
-This problem was behind the Solutions proposal and was identified as a concern during the hearing of the Oversight Committee on Higher Education Governance, Excellence, and Transparency.
+This problem was behind the Solutions proposal and was identified as a concern during the hearings of the Oversight Committee on Higher Education Governance, Excellence, and Transparency.
 Governance issues are also fundamental to the concerns of the Texas Coalition for Excellence in Higher Education.
+This concern surfaced during the administration of former Governor Rick Perry.
+It is widely believed that the former Governor was the source of these interventions.
+There is every optimism that the kinds of interventions seen during the Perry administration will not be present during the administration of Governor Greg Abbott.
+As Governor Abbott populates the Boards of Regents with his appointees, we hope and anticipate that the governance of our universities will function as intended by the citizens of Texas.

 The information on this website is somewhat arbitrarily divided into the following topics: